ntu-SRSLab/InvCon/README.md

 + [TrueBlocks](https://trueblocks.io/docs/).
 Indexing for EVM-based blockchains.
 TrueBlocks runs on Linux and Mac and do not support Windows.
 Please follow its detailed installation instructions from [https://trueblocks.io/docs/install/install-core/](https://trueblocks.io/docs/install/install-core/).
 When ``chifra`` command is installed and properly configured.
 Please run ``chifra init –all`` to cache all blockchain indexing dataset, where the storage use is estimated to be 60GB-80GB.
 + QuickNode API key.
+(Currently provide a one and will delete it later)
 + Etherscan API key.
+(Currently has hardcode it and will delete it later)

 ## Get Started
 Clone this repository, install all the python libraries and test on a given examples whose transaction data has been cached.